Here’s the Best Way to Store Fresh Ginger

 Just as important as having some great recipes to get your fill of fresh ginger is knowing how to store it properly.

-Since I use cook and bake with fresh ginger on a regular basis, I always buy a big piece so I have it handy.
-When stored properly it can last for weeks in the refrigerator, but fail to tuck it away correctly and within a matter of days you’ll find yourself with a wrinkled piece of ginger that’s lost quite a bit of potency and even more flavor.
+Since I cook and bake with fresh ginger on a regular basis, I always buy a big piece so I have it handy.
+When ginger is stored properly it can last for weeks in the refrigerator, but fail to tuck it away correctly and within a matter of days you’ll find yourself with a wrinkled piece of ginger that’s lost quite a bit of potency and even more flavor.
 But when stored in the fridge in a resealable bag, you can extend the life of your ginger.

 Know What to Buy

 The first step in keeping ginger good and flavorful for as long as possible is knowing what to look for when buying a fresh piece of ginger root.
 Select ginger that has smooth skin with a firm texture, and is heavy for its size.
 Avoid pieces that feel soft, wrinkled, or look moldy.

 There are quite a few different methods for storing fresh ginger — everything from soaking it in a jar of vodka or sherry, to storing it in the refrigerator wrapped in a paper towel.
 And while all of those methods certainly work, we have one that will keep your ginger fresh even longer!